GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is client software that simplifies the process of sending users from **server-side web applications** to your Gluu Server for single sign-on (SSO) and access management.
+oxd is client software that simplifies the process of implementing the OpenID Connect and UMA profiles of OAuth 2.0 in **server-side web applications**.

-oxd implements OpenID Connect and UMA, two profiles of OAuth 2.0 for federated identity and access management, respectively.
-Learn more about the protocols in the oxd API docs.
+Using oxd, you can securely send users from your web apps to your Gluu Server for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.

 !!!
 Note
     If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review recommended strategies in the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).